TL;DR

 A. What Is a Clinical Decision Support System?

-A clinical decision support system is a technology capability that analyzes patient-specific data and delivers recommendations, alerts, or insights to clinicians during care delivery.
+A clinical decision support system (CDSS) is a technology layer within clinical workflows that analyzes patient-specific data and delivers real-time recommendations to clinicians.

 B. Why Clinical Decision Support Systems Matter Now